Jurassic Park: The Game: Reception

 Jurassic Park: The Game received "Mixed or average reviews" according to aggregating review website Metacritic.

 IGN's Greg Miller said of the game: "Jurassic Park is a meandering tale of forgettable characters getting lost in a park that is far less wondrous than the one we saw on the silver screen".

 Carolyin Petit from GameSpot stated that while it was "fun to watch Jurassic Parks story play out, the cinematic adventure wasn't much fun to actually play".
 While she praised the use of the source material, she criticized the lack of challenging puzzles and lack of context for conversation options.
 She concluded her review comparing the game progression to the "cars on rigid tracks, offering no control where it goes or how it gets there.
 You're just along for the ride".

 However, Richard Cobbett of PC Gamer gave the game an unfavorable review, calling the game "a barely interactive movie that asks nothing of you but the most basic of motor functions", taking issue with the gameplay taking a back seat to the plot, which he described as "a hammy but watchable sequel to the first movie".

 Development staff at Telltale Games wrote favourable user reviews for the game on Metacritic without disclosing their affiliation to the game.
 In the United States, Jurassic Park: The Game was the sixth best-selling PlayStation Network game for November 2011.
-In 2015, Eurogamer stated that the game's material would have worked better for a film, stating that the story was a "great sequel" to the film but that it was "embodied in a subpar game".
+In 2015, Eurogamer stated that the game's material would have worked better for a film, calling it a "great" sequel "embodied in a subpar game".